 SLO 2.2: Students' clinical practice demonstrates attention to social justice and cultural democracy.
+Goal 3.
+Research: Apply research with critical awareness of the links between the process of inquiry, construction of knowledge, and cultural equity.

 SLO 3.1 Students are able to discern the implications of the sociopolitical context within which research is produced and applied.